KSEHano/AutoCrochetGeneration/README.md

 ```
 or see https://github.com/libigl/libigl-python-bindings for more details

-and install *vedo* specifiaclly pygeodesic
+and install *vedo* specifically pygeodesic
 ```python
 pip install pygeodesic
 ```